Blogs / 11.01.2022

 The simple way to manage allergens in patient dining

-October sees another huge step forward for food allergen safety with Natasha’s Law coming into effect in the UK.
-All Pre-Packed for Direct Sale (PPDS) food products will have to display ingredient and allergen information on the pack and, as a result, there’ll be much more transparency around what people are buying and eating.
+Natasha’s Law is now in effect in the UK and is supporting people in the country with allergies.
+All Pre-Packed for Direct Sale (PPDS) food products have to display ingredient and allergen information on the pack and, as a result, there is much more transparency around what people are buying and eating.

-This event will, quite rightly, hit the headlines.
-But, in reality, it’s just one small part of enormous efforts to protect those with food allergies and intolerances that never stop within the foodservice industry.
+This law is just one small part of enormous efforts to protect those with food allergies and intolerances that never stop within the foodservice industry.
 The UK Food Standards Agency’s ambition is for “the UK to become the best place in the world for people who have food allergies and intolerances”, and we’re one hundred percent behind this - whether we’re nourishing patients on a hospital ward, fuelling staff through their shift, or providing a bite to eat for care home residents.
 Allergen safety lies at the heart of our healthcare foodservices.

 We also believe in vigilance.
 The moment a food stuff enters our supply chain, we’ve mapped its contents and identified any allergens, and we track its use from farm to fork.
 If we tweak a dish or add something new to the menu, we do so knowing exactly how it impacts on our allergen information, and we update what we share about allergens and nutrition accordingly.
 We pride ourselves on providing clear, consistent allergen information to patients and customers at every point of service, whether that’s on a ward, a home, or in one of our restaurants.